amin-IT/Firetik/README.md

 My Firetik script is automatically maintained via a VBScript that gets a list of malicious IPs from firehol_level1 and translates it to RouterOs script.
 I host the script at https://amin-firetik.000webhostapp.com/firehol/firehol.rsc.
-The output rsc file is synchronized from my personal computers via ftp which my vbscript updates regularly triggered by task scheduler daily.
+The output rsc file is synchronized from my personal computers via ftp which my vbscript updates regularly triggered by task scheduler.

 The script works like Malwarebytes Website Protection for your network but the list of malicious IPs is from Firehol_level1 which they update on a regular basis.